About the New York State Driver Point System

 Point and Insurance Reduction Program

-If you take a DMV-approved Point and Insurance Reduction Program (PIRP) course, you can
+Taking a DMV-approved Point and Insurance Reduction Program (PIRP) course will

 - save 10 percent on your automobile liability and collision insurance premiums